actions-workshop/actions-workshop/docs/005-deployment-azure-webapp.md

 # Part 5 - Deployment

-In a previous lab, you used GitHub Actions to package an application into a Docker image and publish that package to the GitHub Container Registry.
-The next step in a classic Continuous Delivery process is to **deploy** the application.
+In a previous lab, you used GitHub Actions to package an application into a Docker image and publish that package to the GitHub Container registry.
+The next step in a classic continuous delivery process is to **deploy** the application.

 In this lab, you will extend the workflow to deploy the container image to [Azure Web Apps](https://azure.microsoft.com/en-us/products/app-service/web), a managed web application service in Azure that also supports container deployment.

 You will learn how to easily authenticate against Azure using an action, use Actions variables to define configuration values for your actions, and establish manual deployment approvals for your environments.

 > **Note**
 > The Azure account you will use in this workshop is provided for you, so there's no need to create one yourself.
-Access is granted through Organization secrets, which you will learn about in the first step of this lab.
+Access is granted through organization secrets, which you will learn about in the first step of this lab.

 ## 1 - Action variables and secrets